zuri-training/TeamWalrus2W_anima_lib/README.md

 # Introduction
-Walib library offers  a simple but eefective solution to desihners and developers in  form of ready made animation that users can save and download for their personal use.
+Walib library offers  a simple but efective solution to designers and developers in  form of ready made animation that users can save and download for their personal use.

 It allows users to perform basic to intermediate animations like fade,move up and down, move side ways,fade and bubble just to mention a few.